MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/whats-new/live-whats-new-nav.md

 ---
 title: What's New
 description: New features and functionality in each release of Xbox Live.
+kindex: What's New
+ms.topic: navigation
 layout: LandingPage
-ms.topic: navigation
-kindex: What's New
+ms.localizationpriority: high
-author: mikehoffms
+author: mlamaute
-ms.author: v-mihof
+ms.author: migreen
-ms.prod: gaming
-ms.technology: xboxlive
-ms.localizationpriority: medium
-ms.assetid:
-ms.date: 01/31/2020
+ms.date: 11/01/2019
-edited: 00/00/0000
 ---

 # What's New